 It’s a classic conundrum.
 Children who don’t enjoy reading often resist books because reading is hard for them.
 Because reading is so hard for them, it becomes more difficult to make reading enjoyable and accessible.
-Hesitant readers can become eager participants with some of these strategies to inspire reluctant readers.
+Hesitant readers can become eager participants with some of these Strategies to Help Motivate Reading in Your Classroom.

 Start at their level or a little below.